'Veep' Won't Return For Season 8, But Here Are 18 Shows To Take Its Place

 'Curb Your Enthusiasm'

-Why to watch: What's more Veep than a grumpy, narcissistic protagonist who bumbles through, getting mad at people?
-Not to mention the fact that Larry David co-created Seinfeld, so he and Julia Louis-Dreyfus go way back.
+Why to watch: What's more Veep than a grumpy, narcissistic protagonist who bumbles through life, getting mad at people?
+Not to mention the fact that Larry David co-created Seinfeld, so he and Louis-Dreyfus go way back.

 Why to watch: Five men set out to found a tech company after Richard Hendricks (Thomas Middleditch) develops an innovative data-compression algorithm.
 Except for one exception (Jared Dunn), the Silicon Valley characters are all completely terrible and only become more depraved as the series continues.